decentraland/hooks/README.md

 ### useTranslation

-The `useTranslation` hook provides i18n capabilities powered by `react-intl`, giving you access to advanced formatting functions for numbers, dates, currencies, and more.
+The `useTranslation` hook provides i18n capabilities powered by `@formatjs/intl`, giving you access to advanced formatting functions for numbers, dates, currencies, and more.

 Basic usage: